Musaib03/Musaib03/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=musaib03&label=Profile%20views&color=0e75b6&style=flat" alt="musaib03" /> </p>

-🔭 Currently working on: Perfecting the art of balancing symbols, letters, digits, and fixing indents (one tab at a time).
+- 🔭 **Currently working on:** Perfecting the art of balancing symbols, letters, digits, and fixing indents (one tab at a time).
-🌱 Currently learning: All things Ruby on Rails—embracing the challenge and loving the journey.
+- 🌱 **Currently learning:** All things **Ruby on Rails**—embracing the challenge and loving the journey.
-👯 Open to collaboration on: Building a bug-free app (because dreaming big never hurt anyone).
+- 👯 **Open to collaboration on:** Building a bug-free app (because dreaming big never hurt anyone).
-🤝 Looking for help with: Tracking down that one elusive missing semicolon (we’ve all been there).
+- 🤝 **Looking for help with:** Tracking down that one elusive missing semicolon (we’ve all been there).
-👨‍💻 Explore my projects: Check out my work here—feedback is always welcome!
+- 👨‍💻 **Explore my projects:** Check out my work [here](https://github.com/Musaib03?tab=repositories)—feedback is always welcome!
-📝 Occasional writer: I turn random musings into content that occasionally sounds profound.
+- 📝 **Occasional writer:** I turn random musings into content that occasionally sounds profound.
-💬 Ask me about: Debugging while accidentally introducing new bugs—it’s a skill, really. 🕵️‍♂️ 📫 Reach me at: wanimusaib520@gmail.com—I promise to reply faster than your build errors.
+- 💬 **Ask me about:** Debugging while accidentally introducing new bugs—it’s a skill, really. 🕵️‍♂️
+- 📫 **Reach me at:** wanimusaib520@gmail.com—I promise to reply faster than your build errors.
-⚡ Fun fact: My favorite programming language is "Ctrl+C & Ctrl+V" (but only when it’s bug-free, of course).
+- ⚡ **Fun fact:** My favorite programming language is "Ctrl+C & Ctrl+V" (but only when it’s bug-free, of course).

 <h3 align="left">Connect with me:</h3>
 <p align="left">